 Campus Access and Facilities

-Remote means teaching, learning, and working from different locations for students, faculty, and staff; Plus indicates our commitment to maintaining important connections and to gradually bringing our community back together on campus by spring 2021.
+Remote means teaching, learning, and working from different locations for students, faculty, and staff; Plus indicates our commitment to maintaining important connection.

-As we plan for a Remote Plus fall and start to AY 2020-21, we will prioritize our academic and research mission, respond flexibly to uncertainty, accommodate robust health and safety protocols, limit density on campus, consider ongoing global travel restrictions, and ensure that this fall will be truly worthwhile for our community members.
+This year we will prioritize our academic and research mission, respond flexibly to uncertainty, accommodate robust health and safety protocols, limit density on campus, consider ongoing global travel restrictions, and ensure that the year will be truly worthwhile for our community members.

 Those who have permission to return to campus are required to complete the NYUAD COVID-19 Daily Symptom Check and a mandatory temperature check will take place upon arrival to campus in the East Garage or in the Welcome Center.
 Those that live on campus are encouraged to check their temperature daily in their homes.
 All students, staff, and faculty approved to return to campus are expected to maintain two meters distance at all times, avoid handshaking, and avoid nonessential gatherings of any type (including in break rooms, meeting rooms, and lounges).
 External guests are not currently permitted on campus.